bbcharlton/DWA/setup.md

     become: true
     user: root
     roles:
+      - nginx
       - server
-      - nginx
       - node
       - wordpress
+      - createAdmin
-      - github
+      - createDBAdmin
 ```

-The playbook is what decided which roles you'll be applying to your servers.
+The playbook is what decides which roles you'll be applying to your servers.
 It's completeley modular, so if you want to add multiple server documents for your servers, simply just add the **server** role and refer to the section on its details above.

 ___